Engin-Boot/pong-stage-RV313/Stage0/PongGameSetting/ChooseBall.md

-# ChoosingBallType
+# Ball Setting

 ## Specification

-This Module is for choosing the BallType as per requirement.
+This Module is for choosing the Ball Type as per requirement.

 ### Scenario : Select the Ball from existing ones

 Given : The game running on system.
-When : We select the Ball from existing BallTypes.
+When : We select the Ball from existing Ball Types.
 Then : The Ball is selected and Displayed.

 ### Scenario : Buy the Theme from coins